neuml/neuspo/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

+*As of 2023-03-20, neuspo.com is no longer online due to API changes with the upstream data feed.
+This project page is kept as a reference.*

-[neuspo](https://neuspo.com) is a fact-driven, real-time sports event and news site.
-This repository contains documentation on neuspo along with issue management for reporting bugs, questions or comments.
+neuspo is a fact-driven, real-time sports event and news site.

 <p align="center">
     <a href="https://neuspo.com"><img src="https://raw.githubusercontent.com/neuml/neuspo/master/neuspo.png"/></a>